bernieinociete/PSITE-Hackathon2021/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Instructions

+1. type npm install in your terminal
+2. import the gc_one.sql as its database (location: inside the api folder)
+3. type ng serve in your terminal to serve the project in your device

+## Admin Credentials

+Username: admin@seafearerinternational
+Password: Admin123!